 - They don’t easily break down in marine environments and if they end up in landfill they can create Methane which is a far more potent gas than carbon dioxide.

-We are aware there are many types of compostable bag in the market manufactured from a variety of raw materials.
+In addition to this, the LCA found that they have at 2.5 times the carbon footprint of a virgin plastic bag (existing mailer) and didn’t score as well across other environmental indicators.
+We are aware there are many types of compostable mailers in the market manufactured from a variety of raw materials.
 We are monitoring industry developments and will assess these options as we go.